W4RH4WK/B.Sc.-Thesis/README.md

 programmed to read in data from an Android phone and controls the robot accordingly.
 Apart from hardware the microcontroller’s firmware has been written together with and example Android application.

+## Known Issues

+- [2015-04-30] A friend just showed me how badly I fu*ked up the communications protocol between the Android app and commboard.
+I use the newline character as termination for the commands, but since commands take arguments in the range from 0 to 255 one could break the protocol by using an argument with the value of the newline character.
+Apart from this he also told me that it's hard to regain synchronization with the command buffer after loosing connection.